Frameworks¶

 - is_congruent_realization(other_realization, numerical=False, tolerance=1e-09)[source]¶

-Return whether the given realization is congruent to self.
+Return whether the given realization is congruent to the framework.

 Definitions